 Get in touch

-Capital risk: All capital invested is at risk.
-You may not get back some or all of your investment.
 Counterparty risk: The portfolios may have contractual agreements with counterparties.
 If a counterparty is unable to fulfil their obligations, the sum that they owe to the portfolios may be lost in part or in whole.
 Credit risk: A decline in the financial health of an issuer could cause the value of the instruments it issues, such as equities or bonds, to fall or become worthless.
 Currency risk: The fund may lose value as a result of movements in foreign exchange rates, otherwise known as currency rates.
 Derivatives risk: Derivatives, which are financial instruments deriving their value from an underlying asset, may be used to manage the portfolio efficiently.
 The portfolio may also materially invest in derivatives including using short selling and leverage techniques with the aim of making a return.
 A derivative may not perform as expected, may create losses greater than the cost of the derivative and may result in losses to the fund.
 Equity risk: Equity prices fluctuate daily, based on many factors including general, economic, industry or company news.
-High yield bond risk: High yield bonds (normally lower rated or unrated) generally carry greater market, credit and liquidity risk.
+High yield bond risk: High yield bonds (normally lower rated or unrated) generally carry greater market, credit and liquidity risk meaning greater uncertainty of returns.
 Interest rate risk: The portfolios may lose value as a direct result of interest rate changes.
 Leverage risk: The portfolios use derivatives for leverage, which makes them more sensitive to certain market or interest rate movements and may cause above-average volatility and risk of loss.
 Liquidity risk: In difficult market conditions, the fund may not be able to sell a security for full value or at all.
 This could affect performance and could cause the fund to defer or suspend redemptions of its shares, meaning investors may not be able to have immediate access to their holdings.
 Money market & deposits risk: A failure of a deposit institution or an issuer of a money market instrument could have a negative impact on the performance of the portfolios.
 Negative yields risk: If interest rates are very low or negative, this may have a negative impact on the performance of the portfolios.
+Performance risk: Investment objectives express an intended result but there is no guarantee that such a result will be achieved.
+Depending on market conditions and the macro economic environment, investment objectives may become more difficult to achieve.